Adjacent Technology Applications

 Lithium has a number of uses but one of the most valuable use is in low-weight, high energy-density batteries.
-Lithium and its compounds are becoming more important in large and small batteries, from powering EV and HEV’s to micron sized solid state batteries for implantable medical devices, wearable electronics and sensors.
+Lithium and its compounds are becoming more important in large and small batteries, from powering EV to micro solid state batteries for implantable medical devices, wearable electronics and sensors.

 Lithium is a soft metal, the lightest in the periodic table with a silvery white appearance.
 It has the highest electrochemical potential of all metals.
 These properties provide very high energy densities for long useful life in small and comparatively lightweight packages that is driving growth and demand.
 Lithium has the highest energy density of all potential battery materials, and the highest charge-to-weight ratio, which is desired for batteries in transportation applications, and consumer electronics.